SpareCores/resource-tracker/README.md

 # {'vcpus': 4, 'memory_mb': 15788.21, 'gpu_count': 1, 'gpu_names': ['Tesla T4'], 'gpu_memory_mb': 15360.0}
 ```

+Spare Cores integration can do further lookups for the current server type, e.g.
+to calculate the cost of running the current job and recommend cheaper cloud
+server types for future runs.

 ## Metaflow Integration

 The package also comes with a Metaflow extension for tracking resource usage of
 Metaflow steps, including the visualization of the collected data in a card with
-recommended `@resources` and cheapest cloud server type for future runs.
+recommended `@resources` and cheapest cloud server type for future runs, along
+with basic cost estimates.

-To get started, import the `track_resources` decorator from `metaflow` and use it to decorate your
+To get started, import the `track_resources` decorator from `metaflow` and use
-Metaflow steps:
+it to decorate your Metaflow steps:

 ```python
 from metaflow import Flow, FlowSpec, step, track_resources